WB3Tech/Cucumber-Serenity-JUnit5/README.md

 # Cucumber, Serenity, & JUnit 5

 ## What Is This?

-I wanted to see how to integrate Cucumber, Serenity, and JUnit 5.

-The goal was to have maven kick off the unit tests and BDD test.
-So far, the units tests work.
+Integration of Cucumber, Serenity, and JUnit 5.
+Maven kicks off the unit tests and functional test.

-The BDD tests are not working, and when I get them to work, their outcomes are not being reported via Serenity.
+JUnit 5 isn't completely implemented.
+I'm using the jupiter-vintage-engine for the Cucumber TestRunner classes.

+Instead of using the @ExtendWith(), I'm using the @RunWith(); @ExtendWith() replaces @RunWith in JUnit5.
+JUnit 5 features are available for the unit tests.

+I increased the Java version to 12.

-### Help!!!
+### Things I Learned

-Problem: When you run `mvn clean verify` on this project you get the following error:

-`HelloService_BDD » NoClassDefFound cucumber/runtime/junit/Assertions`

-If you change the `@RunWith(CucumberWithSerenity.class)` to `@RunWith(Cucumber.class)` in HelloService_BDD class, the error disappears and the tests run.
-Although, as stated above, the results are not reported.
+Setting up this demo was a doozy.
+You can read about the issues I faced on stackoverflow: https://stackoverflow.com/questions/57279008/runwithcucumberwithserenity-class-throws-noclassdeffound-cucumber-runtime-jun/57281364#57281364

+To ensure this project runs, make sure not to keep the versions as follows:
+- serenity-cucumber4 - 1.0.15
+- cucumber-java - 4.2.0

+### View the Serenity Report
+To view the report, you can:

+1) View the HTML output at target/site/serenity/index.html
+2) Get a csv of the results at target/site/serenity/results.csv
+3) View an XML output at target/site/serenity/SERENITY-JUNIT[some-random-uuid]
+4) View a summary output at target/site/serenity/summary.txt